BUSINESS ENERGY

 Can you transfer your current energy deal to your new premises?

-Moving business premises is a great opportunity to negotiate a better energy deal.
+But it's more likely that you’ll have to arrange a new contract, so moving business premises can offer a good opportunity to negotiate a better energy deal.

 What happens when you move into a new business premises?